• Home

 1. Visit a pumpkin patch.

 Sure you can get pumpkins at your local grocery store and that’s all fine and dandy but there is something really special and fun about visiting a farm and picking your own pumpkins.
+After all, it is one of the popular things to do in Downingtown PA and a plethora of other areas during the fall.
 There are usually hay rides, corn mazes, hot apple cider, animals to pet and/or ride, bags of fresh apples and a ton of opportunities for great photos.
 My family and I look forward to our visit to the pumpkin patch all year long!
 It’s one of our favorite fall activities.

 2. Make some spooky Halloween or festive harvest treats.